gamerope/monero/contrib/gitian/README.md

 You should verify that the checksum that is listed matches each of the binaries you actually built.
 This may be done on Linux using the `sha256sum` command or on MacOS using `shasum --algorithm 256` for example.

-You can also look in the [gitian.sigs](https://github.com/monero-project/gitian.sigs/) repo and / or [getmonero.org release checksums](https://web.getmonero.org/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
+You can also look in the [gitian.sigs](https://github.com/lozzax-project/gitian.sigs/) repo and / or [lozzax.xyz release checksums](https://web.lozzax.xyz/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
 If there is ever a mismatch -- **STOP!
 Something is wrong**.
 Contact others on IRC / github to figure out what is going on.

 Signing assert files